Wyndham Street Municipal Class Environmental Assessment

 Wyndham Street North is a vital corridor to the accessibility, local economy and placemaking of Downtown Guelph.
 The Downtown Streetscape Manual, completed in 2014, included recommendations to reduce Wyndham Street from four to two lanes and introduce a traffic circle at the Wyndham/Quebec/Douglas intersection, creating a public square in the St. George’s Square area.

-In response, and as part of the broader Downtown Infrastructure Revitalization work, the City of Guelph has initiated a Municipal Class EA (Class EA) to confirm the required improvements to Wyndham Street North from Carden Street to Woolwich Street.
+In response, and as part of the broader Downtown Infrastructure Renewal work, the City of Guelph initiated a Municipal Class Environmental Assessment (EA) to confirm the required improvements to Wyndham Street North from Carden Street to Woolwich Street.

-The purpose of the study is to enhance road safety, operations and connectivity for all users including vehicles, pedestrians, cyclists, and transit through the Wyndham Street corridor and improve the St. Georges Square at the Wyndham/Quebec/Douglas intersection to enhance traffic operations and safety for all users.
+The purpose of the study was to enhance road safety, operations and connectivity for all users including vehicles, pedestrians, cyclists, and transit through the Wyndham Street corridor and improve the St. Georges Square at the Wyndham/Quebec/Douglas intersection.

-The study will consider options for the Wyndham Street corridor, including lane reduction from four to two lanes, and the implementation of a traffic circle in St. George’s Square.
+The study considers design options for the Wyndham Street corridor, including lane reduction from four to two lanes, adding bike lanes, etc. as well as the layouts under consideration for the Wyndham/Quebec/Douglas intersection.

 The location and approximate extent of the study area are shown on the map.